julianschmoll/beziercage/README.md

 ## Testing

 After building, it is recommended to run automated unit tests by either running `test <MayaVersion>` on Windows or `./test.sh <MayaVersion>` on other systems.
 The unit tests use `mayapy` shipped with Maya.
 If Maya is installed in the default location, it will be picked up automatically; otherwise, it can be specified by adding `--mayapy /path/to/mayapy` to the test command.

+# Known Issues
+- Maya seems to crash on Linux when opening a scene with more than one cage being applied.